 STEM Courses for Certificate Renewal

 WEA’s Inclusionary Practices Project (IPP) is a state-wide focus on professional development designed to support staff to increase inclusion for students with disabilities.
 The project is funded by OSPI and open to all educators/stakeholders in WA state (including education support professionals, administration, paraeducators, parents, special education personnel, and general education personnel.)

-STEM Zoom Courses (Synchronous)
+STEM Zoom Courses (Asynchronous)

 - Once registration is full, the course will no longer be available in the drop down menu.

 - Registration is a TWO Step Process